pantaluna/esp32_mjd_components/components/mjd_neom8n/README.md

 - All multi-byte values of the UBX commands are ordered in Little Endian format, unless otherwise indicated.
 - The checksum of the UBX commands is calculated over the Message, starting and including the CLASS field, up until, but excluding, the Checksum Field.

 ## GPS FAQ
 - OK 3.3V supply voltage.
 - Features a GPS Receiver + Compass.
-- The default baudrate for the UART1 is 9600 (this baudrate is also used by the u-blox u-center software).
+- The default baud rate for the UART1 is 9600 (this baud rate is also used by the u-blox u-center software).
 - GNSS stands for Global Navigation Satellite System, and is an umbrella term that encompasses all global satellite positioning systems.
 This includes constellations of satellites orbiting over the earth’s surface and continuously transmitting signals that enable users to determine their position.
 The Global Positioning System (GPS) is one component of the Global Navigation Satellite System.
 - The blue led on top of the GPS shell blinks if the GPs has a FIX (mostly "3D").

 ## Sending UBX CFG Messages using the u-center software
 This section document some useful u-blox UBX Protocol commands that can be sent to the GPS device.
 These commands are also implemented in the ESP-IDF component so you can execute them by just calling a simple C function.